saraswatkartik/My-first-Repository/README.md

 # My-first-Repository
-This is my first  repository as i'm learning how to use git
+This is my first  repository as i'm learning how to use git.
+Author - Kartik Saraswat